amelieLePanda/BAAS/README.md

 ### QD-RL

-QD-RL adversaries are optimised to close from far behind/ahead; in these scenarios the adversary approaches from off-screen and the collision occurs at the moment it enters the camera frame, so it appears red (post-crash) on entry rather than yellow (pre-crash).
+QD-RL adversaries are optimised at times very close from far behind/ahead, in these scenarios, the adversary approaches from off-screen, and the collision occurs at the moment it enters the camera frame, so it appears red (post-crash) on entry rather than yellow (pre-crash).